Alone Together (views from the bottom of the pool)

 Teaching this summer with E.E.
 Ikeler at Ox-Bow School of Art this summer between June 18-July 1, 2017.
 Our class is called "Abstract Strategies"

 Haystack Open Studio Residency

-I will heading up to the northern end of Maine to participate in the Haystack Open Studio Residency this spring!
+Delighted to be going to Maine to participate in the Haystack Open Studio Residency

 Stupid Tarot at Power of the Press Fest!

 I'll be reading alongside the luminous and lovely Anne Elizabeth Moore and Matt Fogerty at the innaugural Monthly reading series.
 Please see here for more info RSVP's will receive the address.